Qiskit/qiskit.org/content/events/summer-school.md

 	_Lab Lead: Abhinav Kandala & Antonio Mezzacapo_

 -	Friday, July 31
-	- 9:00 - 12:00 EDT **Panel Discussion**: Careers in Quantum Computing\
+	- 9:00 - 12:00 EDT **Panel Discussion**: Commencement on Qiskit Live\
-	_Current Panelists Include:
-  Jay Gambetta, IBM Fellow and Vice President of Quantum Computing Marina Radulaski, Assistant Professor of Electrical & Computer Engineering at UC Davis Steve Girvin, Eugene Higgins Professor of Physics at Yale University Monika Schleier-Smith, Associate Professor of Physics at Stanford John Preskill, Professor of Theoretical Physics at California Institute of Technology and Amazon Scholar at the AWS Center for Quantum Computing

-## Learn about Qiskit Hackathon Global!

-Following the Qiskit Global Summer School, IBM’s Qiskit Community Team will be hosting it’s first immersive and real-time 24-hour hackathon experience.
-Learn how you can be invited and take your Qiskit Global Summer School experience to the next level!
-Go to Qiskit Hackathon Global’s website here. (link coming soon!)
+  Wrapping up the two-week immersive Qiskit Global Summer school, we will be hosting a panel discussion showcasing the diverse perspectives and skills that are important for developing a career in quantum computing.
+Our panelists will discuss their journeys and how you can take advantage of your own interdisciplinary skills and perspectives to secure a job in quantum computing and build your career.
+The panel will include quantum experts such as Jay Gambetta, Marina Radulaski, Steve Girvin, Monika Schleier-Smith, and John Preskill.

+  **Watch the Commencement on [Qiskit Live!](https://www.youtube.com/qiskit)**

 ## Code of Conduct